 where ETSU Students and Alumni can easily locate sample job search materials and useful information about Career Fairs, On-Campus Interviews, Employer Information Sessions, workshops and additional events.

 - Provides advisement and support for employment search letters and resumes, planning a career search, preparing for an interview, networking and obtaining employment.

 - Coordinates internships, available in most disciplines.
 For opportunities to earn academic credit for carefully planned and supervised work experience, visit the University Career Services Office early and often during your Student years at ETSU.

 - Supports and works with constituents that include Students, Alumni, Academic Departments, Individual Faculty, Campus Organizations, Community Groups and Employers.

 - Academic Advisement for all students identified as "Undeclared Majors" and Students who are taking Learning Support courses.
 NOTE: Students who are ONLY taking Learning Support Math courses should see their Major Advisor.

-- Information regarding Learning Support requirements and COMPASS testing
+- Information regarding Learning Support requirements and Accuplacer testing

 - Individual and Group Career Counseling